Aloe has become quite popular as humans move towards natural remedies, but is it safe for cats and dogs?

 - Long-term internal use is not recommended (more than two weeks).

-- Aloe plants should not be eaten by pets.
+- Whole Aloe plants should not be eaten by pets.
 Only the gel is edible.

 - Internal use is not recommended for nursing animals as Aloe is passed through the mother’s milk.

 - Aloe juice and gel are safe for pets.
 However, products containing ‘Aloes’ (extracted latex) are not.